Confused about JSON-LD? You’re not alone.

 However, Google offers a word of warning, saying, “In general, Google won’t display any content in rich snippets that is not visible to human users.
 Google will ignore content that isn’t visible to human users, so you should mark up the text that visitors will see on your webpages.”

-Since Web Components and JSON-LD compliment one another, the Custom Element functions work as the presentation layer while the JSON-LD functions work as the data layer.
+Since Web Components and JSON-LD for SEO compliment one another, the Custom Element functions work as the presentation layer while the JSON-LD functions work as the data layer.
 So, human visitors will easily view your information while Googlebots are better able to retrieve information for indexing.

 What changes will I see?